 Voices from the Peak is supported by the Arts Council England; the Peak District National Park Authority; and Derbyshire County Council.

-Voices from the Peak: a journey through the Peak District in word and sound - featuring the atmospheres, wildlife and stories of this strange and beautiful land of contrasts.
+Voices from the Peak: a journey through the Peak District in word and sound - enjoy the extracts from the first three chapters featuring the atmospheres, wildlife and stories of this strange and beautiful land of contrasts.
 Headphones recommended!

-Chapter 2 - Snow!
-(MP3 file, 16.6MB) Will our memories and stories of big winters in the Peak District be the stuff of folklore for our grandchildren?
+Chapter 2 - Snow! [extract] (MP3 file, 5.1MB) Will our memories and stories of big winters in the Peak District be the stuff of folklore for our grandchildren?
 Or are we due some heavy snowfalls?
 Join us for a magical, Peakland journey through the white stuff and beyond!

 Also, to accompany this chapter... rarely seen yet wonderful images of Peakland winters and the voices and stories of those who lived through them.
 Photos courtesy of Picture the Past.

-Chapter 3 - Kinder Scout (MP3 file, 116MB) An evocative re-telling of our creation story, from the world's first water powered cotton spinning mill, to the Kinder Trespass, the creation of the UK's first National Park, and the now vital battle to heal the moorlands.
+Chapter 3 - Kinder Scout [extract] (MP3 file, 6.7MB) An evocative re-telling of our creation story, from the world's first water powered cotton spinning mill, to the Kinder Trespass, the creation of the UK's first National Park, and the now vital battle to heal the moorlands.

 If you would like to be informed about Voices from the Peak and when future performances take place, please email: firstname.lastname@example.org.
 We will keep your email securely and will only use it for the purposes of letting you know about the Voices From The Peak project.
 You can unsubscribe at any time by emailing email@example.com.
 If you would like to know more about how we look after your information, please view our privacy notice.